Weed Spraying: Guidance

 Responsibility

-The City Council has taken a responsible approach to the use of chemical herbicides in weed treatment and the environment by adopting a herbicide policy.
-The current policy of weed spraying with a proviso for selective spraying in problem areas with regular sweeping and where necessary the physical removal of weeds, aims to achieve a high standard of street cleaning and weed control to improve the appearance of the City.
+The City Council has taken a responsible approach to the use of chemical herbicides in weed treatment and the environment by adopting the Gloucester Glyphosate Reduction Strategy.
+The current policy of annual spraying for all qualifying areas is part of a planned process of glyphosate reduction alongside regular sweeping and where necessary the physical removal of weeds via mechanical sweeper or hand tool.